A verse well-known and repeated often by Christians is Romans 6:23:

 Acts 17:30: "Truly these times of ignorance God overlooked, but now commands all men everywhere to repent."

 The “times of ignorance” when people chose to stick with their foreign gods are done.
 Now, at the time of the proclamation of God’s command, all people are called to turn from their old ways and serve the risen King.
 It’s not a chance to make it up to God for being bad.
 Not a way to get yourself straightened out.
 It’s a command to repent or die.
 Turn from your idols and false gods to the one true God.
 Or else.

 It sounds like a choice, right?
 It feels like a choice.
 I can put away what I thought would fix me, cleanse me, and save me.
-Or I can keep doing it my way and die trying.
-But if I’m convinced that’s how my efforts will end, is there really any choice but to obey the command?
+Or I can keep on trying what I’m doing and die trying.
+But if I’m convinced that’s how my efforts will end, is there really any choice but obey the command?
 God isn’t asking me to choose.
 I’m covered by furious waves and He’s telling me to cling to Him or drown.
 And so I…choose…to cling and not to drown.

-It’s one of those sweet mysteries that settles into the hearts of the redeemed.
+It’s one of those sweet mysteries that settle into the hearts of the redeemed.
 He commands.
 He offers freely.
 I choose.
 I have no choice.
 In fact, I am unable to choose.
 Perhaps that’s why He made it a command.
 An offer implies acceptance, and so gives us the impression that we’ve made a choice.
-But a command requires the unfailing power of the One who declares it, and demands nothing from my drowning soul except to live.
+But a command requires unfailing power from the One who declares it, and demands nothing from my drowning soul except to live.